- Home

 Will targeted therapy work?

-The cancer must contain the particular target or the targeted therapy drug won’t work.
+The cancer must contain the particular target or the drug won’t work.
 The response to targeted therapy varies widely.
-In some cancers, four out of five people assessed as suitable for a particular targeted therapy drug will respond, while for other cancers, the rate of success is much lower.
+In some cancers, 4 out of 5 people assessed as suitable for a particular targeted therapy drug will respond.
+For other cancers, the rate of success is much lower.
 This is due to a range of factors, including how many of the cancer cells carry the target.

 Cancer cells can eventually stop responding to a targeted therapy drug even if it works at first.
-If this happens, another targeted therapy drug or another treatment may be offered.
-Less commonly, a targeted therapy drug may cause serious side effects and the treatment plan will need to be adjusted.
+If this happens, you may be offered another targeted therapy drug or a different type of treatment.
+Less commonly, a targeted therapy drug may cause serious side effects and the treatment plan will need to be adjusted (e.g. a lower dose or different drug may be tried).

 How do I get targeted therapy?

 Ask your cancer specialist if there is a suitable targeted therapy for you.
 This will depend on the type and stage of the cancer.
-Your specialist will also need to test the cancer to see if one of the currently available drugs is an option.
+Your specialist may also need to test the cancer to see if one of the currently available drugs is an option.
+If you have not already had surgery or a biopsy, you may need to have a biopsy so a tissue sample can be collected.

-Many more targeted therapy drugs are being studied in clinical trials.
+Many more targeted therapy and other new drugs are being studied in clinical trials.
 Talk with your specialist about the latest developments and whether there are any trials that might be right for you.

 How much will it cost?

 Targeted therapy is usually prescribed by a medical oncologist or haematologist.
-It may be given on its own or combined with chemotherapy.
+It may be given on its own or combined with chemotherapy or other types of cancer drugs.

 - as tablets or capsules that you can swallow